 If you have received an offer of conditional admission to a graduate degree program at USask, you can enroll in Graduate Bridging to meet the English language proficiency requirement.
 Graduate Bridging combines English language study at the USask Language Centre with a graduate class, GPS 981, allowing you to finish your advanced English studies while applying your language skills in a real academic setting.

-Language Centre programs will be offered both in-person and online for the 2021 Fall Term (September-December).
+Language Centre programs are offered both in-person and online.
 On-campus, face-to-face classes and activities will be offered alongside online classes and student activities.
 This gives students like you more flexibility to arrange your study and travel plans and avoid any delays to your training here at USask.
-If you have questions, reach out to the USask Language Centre at firstname.lastname@example.org.
+If you have questions, reach out to the USask Language Centre at email@example.com.